CUH Logo

 For patients with collections of fluid, the following options are available:

 • The fluid can be drained out of the chest, and then the chest drain is removed, and the patient is sent home.
-This treatment has the advantage that the patient can go home and does not have a chest drain, but the major disadvantage is that the fluid is likely to come back (in almost 100% of cases), and further treatment will be needed.
+This treatment has the advantage that the patient can go home and does not require a chest drain.
+Still, its significant disadvantage is that the fluid is likely to recur (in almost 100% of cases), necessitating further treatment.

-• Or indwelling pleural catheter placement where a small flexible tube is placed in the chest with which the patient goes home and either the community nurses drain at home or the patient learns how to drain themselves.
+• Or an indwelling pleural catheter placement, where a small flexible tube is placed in the chest, with which the patient goes home, and either the community nurses drain at home or the patient learns how to drain themselves.

 How to contact / further information